axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

 ## How do i can style the rotation popup?

 It is the file rotate_popup.html, which you can find into:

 /ext/w3all/imageattachrotation/styles/prosilver/template/event/rotate_popup.html

-Note that you need to respect the DOM in this file, that start with a <style> tag
+Note that you need to respect the normal/correct html DOM in this file, that (anyway) start with a <style> tag

 <style> .... </style>
    ... ... ...

+ It do not contain the starting 'body' and 'head' tags, and you do not have to add them (already added earlier)

-#### If you edit the file rotate_popup.html, respect his elements DOM assets.
+#### If you edit the file rotate_popup.html, respect this DOM assets.

 ## Update/install: